See the Story Index for Wael Abdelgawad’s other stories.

 In spite of its expansive name, the Bookazon was a cluttered corner of tranquility a few blocks from City College, not far from Masjid Madinah.
 Formerly a three bedroom house, it was jammed from floor to ceiling with mostly used books, though there was some new selections as well.
 In spite of the crowding, the owners had managed to fit several comfy armchairs into corners here and there.
 I sometimes went in after Jum’ah.
 I’d sit in one of those comfy chairs and read for an hour or more, and the management never seemed to mind.

-I arrived five minutes ahead of my appointed time to find the sign on the door had been turned to the “Closed” side.
+I arrived five minutes ahead of my appointed time to find that the sign on the door had been turned to the “Closed” side.
 That was unusual.
 The Bookazon didn’t normally close at lunchtime.
 Two women – one a hip-hoppy Asian, the other an attractive Latina – stood near the entrance, one on either side.

 The Asian woman was small and could have been any age between twelve and twenty five.
 Her hair was either cropped short or tucked under her Fresno Grizzlies baseball cap.
 She could almost have passed for a boy in her baggy basketball shorts, gray sweatshirt and black Adidas hi-top shoes.